poppy-project/poppy-docs/en/software-libraries/poppy-creature.md

 Another example:
 ```
-    poppy-services poppy-ergo-jr --poppy-simu
+    poppy-services poppy-ergo-jr --snap --poppy-simu
 ```
-It will open a *Snap!* windows for a simulated poppy-ergo-jr.
+It will open a *Snap_!_* windows for a simulated poppy-ergo-jr.

 The way to use it is: